Mahiro2211/Mahiro2211/README.md

 # About Me😊
 * I am aiming to be a product manager / full-stack developer
-* Recently, I started learning the second edition of "统计学习方法" and plan to upload the source code as I progress.✊
-* I am new to the field of deep learning and have been learning it for the past 8 months.🙏
+* Recently, I have been learning PHP and JavaScript
-* I have some experience with Python and C++, and I am looking forward to further developing my skills in these languages.💪
-* I am highly motivated and passionate about learning and exploring new things.
-I am always curious and eager to expand my knowledge and skills.

-> The Paragdim for programming really matters
+> The Paragdim for programming matters

 ## My wishes in the long term